zygos/wd-material/material/3-frameworks/1-spa/3-spa.md

 - Create an array of groceries that includes objects with `id` and `text` properties
 - Display the groceries in an ordered list (`<ol>`)
-- Each grocery item should have its own component that accepts the individual `grocery` object as a prop
+- Each grocery item should have its component that accepts the individual `grocery` object as a prop
 - The grocery item component should use the `<li>` tag

 [Video on Vue key attribute](https://www.youtube.com/watch?v=yg0n19SdKzs).